wix/cli-app-templates/mixpanel-analytics/README.md

 The Mixpanel Analytics Wix app template is part of the [Wix app templates collection](https://dev.wix.com/apps-templates).

 This Wix CLI template demonstrates the use of the embedded script extension to integrate Mixpanel analytics code into Wix sites.
 It is an excellent example for developers looking to build applications using embedded scripts.
-It also demonstrates the basic functionality of the React SDK, the Dashboard React SDK, and the Wix Design System.
+It also demonstrates the basic functionality of the Wix Design System.

 The template creates an embedded script containing Mixpanel's code snippet, and a dashboard page where the site owner can enter their Mixpanel project token to inject the embedded script code.